lkhoshnevis/crackedapp1.0/replit.md

 - Updated all text colors to white/light shades for optimal contrast on black background
 - Rounded all button edges (rounded-full) for softer, more modern appearance
 - Applied liquid glass frosted effect to all UI components with enhanced shadow depth
+- Changed main site font to Space Grotesk for modern typography (vote profiles keep Inter)
+- Made vote profile cards highly transparent with blur effect for elegant presentation
+- Changed all button text from blue to white for better readability
+- Increased navigation button rounding for sleeker appearance

 **October 14, 2025** - Migrated from Vercel to Replit
 - Configured Next.js to run on port 5000 with host 0.0.0.0 for Replit compatibility